-With its extensive use of aluminum, the 2018 Audi Q7 at around 5,000 pounds weighs far less than its bulky looks might suggest.
+With its extensive use of aluminum, the 2018 Audi Q7 weighs just 5,000 pounds—less than it looks.
+We wish we could say the same about ourselves.
 That imparts an agile, responsive feel backed up by a strong optional V-6 engine and a sublimely tuned suspension.

 Those merits work out to an 8 out of 10 on the road, but the Q7 definitely won’t be confused with a sports car.
 (Read more about how we rate cars.)

 A 2.0-liter turbo-4 is standard on Q7 Premium and Premium Plus models.
 It’s rated at 252 horsepower and 273 pound-feet of torque, enough to move it from a stop to 60 mph in just 7.1 seconds.